vipulpathak113/FrontendInterviewQuestions/README.md

   - **Cross Site Scripting (XSS):**
     XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user<br/>
     **_Prevention:_**
-    To prevent this attack in pure JS, let’s write a custom function that looks out for special characters such as `'<' , '>' and '&' `
+    - To prevent this attack in pure JS, let’s write a custom function that looks out for special characters such as `'<' , '>' and '&' `
+    - Avoid eval() and document.write
+    - Content-Security-Policy

   ```js
   String.prototype.escape = function () {